Route 66 NHRA Nationals

 Clothing

 The Route 66 NHRA Nationals are held in one of the best months of the year for brilliant weather.
-The sun is often shining, the air warm, and blue skies blanket Joliet throughout most of the day.
-Visitors to the area can be confident in packing their summer attire such as dresses, t-shirts, and shorts.
+The sun is often shining, the air is warm, and blue skies blanket Joliet throughout most of the day.
+Visitors to the area can be confident in packing their summer attire, such as dresses, t-shirts, and shorts.
 However, make sure you pair these with comfortable walking footwear.
 A few warmer layers may be required as nighttime temperatures drop.

 Gear